ljl-covid/links/README.md

 * [SARS-CoV-2 Vaccines: Status Report](https://www.cell.com/immunity/pdf/S1074-7613\(20\)30120-5.pdf), published on Cell on April 14, also covers therapeutics and has a summary table of vaccine types being investigated and their main characteristics on page 386
 * [The COVID-19 vaccine development landscape](https://www.nature.com/articles/d41573-020-00073-5), published on Nature on April 9, presenting charts with breakdowns of vaccine types under study and their profit models

+### Diagnostics

+* [SARS-CoV-2 diagnostic pipeline](https://www.finddx.org/covid-19/pipeline/) is an extensive list of available tests, searchable and exportable by type, as well as an independent evaluation [evaluations of SARS-CoV-2 assays](https://www.finddx.org/covid-19/sarscov2-eval/) with results for molecular (PCR) tests as well as preliminary results for antigen ("quick") and antibody tests
+* [COVID-19 In Vitro Diagnostic Devices and Test Methods Database](https://covid-19-diagnostics.jrc.ec.europa.eu/) by the European Commission
+* [Antigen-Tests zum direkten Erregernachweis des Coronavirus SARS-CoV-2](https://antigentest.bfarm.de/ords/antigen/r/antigentests-auf-sars-cov-2/liste-der-antigentests?session=379015409946&tz=1:00), an extensive list of antigen tests with manufacturer-provided information about them by the German medicine agency

 ## Epidemiology
 | Country | Sereprevalence | Highest-hit area | In health workers | Asymptomatics | Seroconversion | Source |